Decedent Pumpkin Whoopie Pies spiced with ginger and cinnamon, and accompanied with a divine cream cheese marshmallow fluff frosting. Heaven!

 - Spoon the batter on to the prepared trays in 16-20 mounds, each 3-5cm (1¼-2in) in diameter and 2-3cm (¾-1¼in) apart to allow for spreading during baking.
 Alternatively, spoon mixture into prepared whoopie pie pans.

 - Bake for 10-13 minutes or until they are a golden colour and sponge bounces back when touched.
 Allow to cool completely before filling.

-- Mix together the butter and icing (powdered/confectioners’) sugar on a low speed until smooth.
+- To make the filling – Mix together the butter and icing (powdered/confectioners’) sugar on low speed until smooth.
 Add the cream cheese and marshmallow fluff and mix on medium-high speed until light and fluffy.
 Place in the fridge for 30-40 minutes to set slightly.

 - To assemble the Whoopie Pies – Take one whoopie pie half and spread roughly 1 tbsp of the filling on the flat side, adding a little more if needed/desired.